SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

 Input files
 ^^^^^^^^^^^

-To run the code, following files are used:
+To run the code, following files in samples are used:

 +-----------------------------------+-----------------------------------+
 | file name                         | description                       |